 The term ‘Labradoodle’ was first coined back in 1955.
 But, the name—and the dog itself—did not become popular until several decades later.
 In the 1980s, Wally Conran, a breeding manager for Australian Guide Dog Services, found himself faced with a challenge.
 A client needed a guide dog but also suffered from terrible allergies to dogs.
 Labradors have long been used as guide dogs, mainly owing to their gentle nature but they are certainly not hypoallergenic, therefor he introduced the poodle.

 Australian Labradoodle vs Labradoodle

 Labradoodles have one Labrador parent and one Poodle parent.
 These first-generation Labradoodles are referred to as F1.
 And from those we get second-generation, F2, and so on.
-On the other hand, Australian Labradoodles can be a blend of up to six different breeds:
+On the other hand, Australian Labradoodles are a blend of up to six different breeds:

 American Cocker Spaniel

 Irish Water Spaniel.